Punahou School: In public leadership

 Punahou has produced many leaders in the government of Hawaii.
-Barack Obama ('79) was the 44th President of the United States.
+Barack Obama (1979) was the 44th President of the United States.
 He attended Punahou from 5th grade until graduation.

 Sanford Dole (1864) was President of the brief Republic of Hawaii, then Governor of Hawaii.
 Walter Frear (1881) and Lawrence M. Judd (1905) were also Governors.

 Democratic Lt.
-Governor Brian Schatz ('90) was appointed U.S. Senator to complete Daniel Inouye's final term.
+Governor Brian Schatz (1990) was appointed U.S. Senator to complete Daniel Inouye's final term.
 Republican U.S. Senator Connecticut Hiram Bingham III (1892) was also elected governor of Connecticut.
-Otis Pike ('39*), Democratic Congressman from New York, chaired the Pike Committee investigating Richard Nixon.
-Republican Charles Djou ('88) recently finished Neil Abercrombie's term as Congressman from Hawaii.
+Otis Pike (1939*), Democratic Congressman from New York, chaired the Pike Committee investigating Richard Nixon.
+Republican Charles Djou (1988) recently finished Neil Abercrombie's term as Congressman from Hawaii.
 At least three other Punahou graduates have represented Hawaii in the U.S. House.

 President Dwight Eisenhower appointed Judge Elbert Tuttle (1914) to lead the federal court that desegregated the South (the Fifth Circuit Four).
-HEW Secretary John W. Gardner ('29*) was President Lyndon Johnson's architect of the Great Society.
+United States Department of Health, Education, and Welfare Secretary John W. Gardner (1929*) was President Lyndon Johnson's architect of the Great Society.
 Tuttle and Gardner were awarded the Presidential Medal of Freedom.

 Sun Yat-Sen, the Founding Father of the Republic of China (esteemed by Taiwan as well as pre- and post-communist mainland China), attended Punahou (Oahu College) for a semester of study after graduating from Iolani School.

 Pierre Omidyar, billionaire founder of ebay, founded The Intercept and other public-affairs websites.